elerac/polanalyser/README.md

 ### Stokes vector visualization

 Polanalyser provides functions to visualize Stokes vector images, such as AoLP, DoLP, ToP (Type of Polarization), and CoP (Chirality of Polarization).
 The color mapping is designed based on the relevant papers [[Wilkie and Weidlich, SCCG2010]](https://dl.acm.org/doi/10.1145/1925059.1925070), [[Baek+, SIGGRAPH2020]](http://vclab.kaist.ac.kr/siggraph2020/index.html), [[Jeon+, CVPR2024]](https://eschoi.com/SPDataset/).
-Note that this mapping may slightly differ from the original papers.
+Note that this mapping is slightly different from the original papers.

 ```python
 # Example of visualization functions